 The program provides reimbursement to participating sponsors of employment-based plans for a portion of the costs of providing health benefits to early retirees (and eligible spouses, surviving spouses, and dependents of such retirees).
 The program regulation at 45 C.F.R.
 Part 149 defines the term “sponsor”, “employment-based plan”, “health benefits,” and “early retiree,” as well as many other important terms that are relevant to the program.
 The regulation also sets forth the requirements of the program, including the requirements discussed in these instructions.

-This document provides general instructions with respect to:

-(1) Completing and submitting a program application (see ERRP regulation at 45 C.F.R. §149.40),

-(2) Requesting program reimbursement (see ERRP regulation at 45 C.F.R. part 149 subpart E),

-(3)Submitting an appeal of a reimbursement determination (see ERRP regulation at 45 C.F.R. part 149 subpart F),

-(4) Reporting inaccuracies in submitted data (see ERRP regulation at 45 C.F.R. part 149, subpart G), and

-(5) Reporting plan sponsor change of ownership (see ERRP regulation at 45 C.F.R. part149, subpart H).
+This document provides general instructions with respect to completing a program application (see ERRP regulation at 45 C.F.R. §149.40).
+Please note that if any information in the Application changes or if the sponsor discovers that any information is incorrect, the sponsor is required to promptly report the change or inaccuracy.

-However, it is critical for program applicants and participants to read the regulation in order to fully understand which organizations qualify for the program, how to apply for the program, what costs are eligible for reimbursement under the program, how to submit a request for reimbursement under the program, and sponsors’ obligations under the program.
+It is critical for program applicants and participants to read the regulation in order to fully understand which organizations qualify for the program, how to apply for the program, what costs are eligible for reimbursement under the program, how to submit a request for reimbursement under the program, and sponsors’ obligations under the program.

 Application Information